samarchie/urban-optim/README.md

 ```
 2. Download and install [Python 3.7.8](https://www.python.org/downloads/release/python-378/)

 3. Create a virtual environment and install required modules listed above.
-Guidance and instructions is available from [the Python Packaging docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+Instructions are available from [the Python Packaging docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-4. Collate geo-spatial datasets to represent each of the objective functions required, and place them in the data folder
+4. Collate geo-spatial datasets (if applicable)
+  1. Download relevant geo-spatial datasets in the form of shapefiles of TIFF images.
+  2. Place them in the `/data` folder, or in various sub-folders (up to user)
+  2. Amend the `get_data()` module in `src/initilisation.py` to point to the right filepaths of newly located datasets

 5. Define further necessary objective functions in src/objective_functions.py (if applicable)

-6. Run code in a virtual environment, and follow guidance and requests for input from the terminal
+6. Run code through calling `main.py` (shown below) in a virtual environment, and follow requests for input from the terminal
 ```sh
 python src/main.py
 ```